Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

-\paragraph{Poor Maintainability} This challenge pertains to the long-term value and engineering quality of generated test suites, as unmaintainable tests can become technical debt whose cost outweighs their initial benefits.
-Beyond functional correctness, the maintainability of generated tests is another critical issue.
-Studies have found that LLM-generated tests are riddled with test smells, and these poor design choices hinder readability and long-term maintenance.
-The most prevalent smells are ``magic number test'' (hard-coded constants in assertions) and ``assertion roulette'' (multiple unexplained assertions in a single test method).
-The former was found in 100\% of generated tests in a study on HPC projects~\cite{karanjai2024harnessing, siddiq2024using}, and its prevalence also approached 100\% in another large-scale study on Java projects~\cite{ouedraogo2024large}, while the latter appeared in over 50\% of tests generated using simple zero-shot prompting~\cite{ouedraogo2024test}.
-Fortunately, evidence suggests that some smells can be mitigated by advanced prompt engineering techniques such as guided Tree of Thoughts, which reduced the incidence of Assertion Roulette from 54.77\% to 20.94\%~\cite{ouedraogo2024test}.
-Furthermore, recent work has explored using LLMs to automatically refactor generated tests to eliminate smells.
-For example, the UTRefactor framework~\cite{gao2025automated} successfully removed 89\% of test smells by combining a Domain-Specific Language (DSL) with Chain-of-Thought (CoT) prompting, offering a promising direction for improving the engineering quality of generated tests.
-These maintainability issues stem primarily from the probabilistic nature of LLMs, which tends to favor conciseness and token efficiency over strict adherence to software engineering best practices; for example, preferring a literal value like 5 over a named constant.
+\paragraph{Test smells and maintainability} Unmaintainable tests represent technical debt.
+Studies have found that LLM-generated tests are riddled with test smells.
+The most prevalent smells are magic number test which involves hard-coded constants in assertions and assertion roulette which involves multiple unexplained assertions in a single test method.
+The former was found in 100\% of generated tests in a study on HPC projects~\cite{karanjai2024harnessing}, and its prevalence also approached 100\% in another large-scale study on Java projects~\cite{ouedraogo2024large}.
+Assertion Roulette appeared in over 50\% of tests generated using simple zero-shot prompting~\cite{ouedraogo2024test}.
+These maintainability issues stem primarily from the probabilistic nature of LLMs, which tends to favor conciseness and token efficiency over strict adherence to software engineering best practices.
 Furthermore, this behavior is reinforced by the training data, where the prevalence of code smells in open-source projects leads models to mimic and amplify suboptimal human coding habits~\cite{ouedraogo2024test}.
-To address this problem, frameworks like ASTER explicitly target the generation of natural and readable tests, with user studies confirming that their generated tests are even more understandable than some human-written ones, receiving high approval from developers~\cite{pan2025aster}.